Wife selling (English custom): Distribution and symbolism

 There were very few reported sales of husbands, and from a modern perspective, selling a wife like a chattel is degrading, even when considered as a form of divorce.
-Nevertheless, most contemporary reports hint at the women's independence and sexual vitality: "The women are described as 'fine-looking', 'buxom', 'of good appearance', 'a comely-looking country girl', or as 'enjoying the fun and frolic heartily.
-The selling of husbands misses the point of the sales.
-When a woman married the husband became legally responsible for her, so if he abandoned her, he faced imprisonment.
-Whereas if a woman left a man, she faced penury so if she was passed to another man, this ensured her financial security.
-As she was not at risk of being a burden on the local parish the practice was generally accepted.
-This was especially so if the woman had become involved in a new man.
-Many press accounts claimed that the practice was illegal, outrageous and much more, but if this was really the case, then a law would have been passed to prevent it.
-Crucially, there is no record of any cleric condemning it in print.
-When a young woman was taken before the justices at Smithfield, one of them remarked that if it were legally possible for a man tired of his wife to dispose of her at market, Smithfield would not be big enough.
-This suggests there were a lot of unhappy marriages at the time.
+Nevertheless, most contemporary reports hint at the women's independence and sexual vitality: "The women are described as 'fine-looking', 'buxom', 'of good appearance', 'a comely-looking country girl', or as 'enjoying the fun and frolic heartily'".

 Along with other English customs, settlers arriving in the American colonies during the late 17th and early 18th centuries took with them the practice of wife selling, and the belief in its legitimacy as a way of ending a marriage.
 In 1645 "The P'ticular Court" of Hartford, Connecticut, reported the case of Baggett Egleston, who was fined 20 shillings for "bequething his wyfe to a young man".
 The Boston Evening-Post reported on 15 March 1736 an argument between two men "and a certain woman, each one claiming her as his Wife, but so it was that one of them had actually disposed of his Right in her to the other for Fifteen Shillings".
 The purchaser had, apparently, refused to pay in full, and had attempted to return "his" wife.
 He was given the outstanding sum by two generous bystanders, and paid the husband—who promptly "gave the Woman a modest Salute wishing her well, and his Brother Sterling much Joy of his Bargain."
 An account in 1781 of a William Collings of South Carolina records that he sold his wife for "two dollars and half [a] dozen bowls of grogg".